Whitsundays snorkeling

 Best time of day

 Mornings in the Whitsundays are bright and calm, perfect for full-day snorkelling and sailing tours.
-Afternoon cruises catch the mellow light and gentle sea breeze, while evening sailings offer golden skies fading into starry horizons—a photographer’s dream.
+Afternoon cruises catch the mellow light and gentle sea breeze, while evening sailings offer golden skies fading into starry horizons.
 Whichever time you choose, the Whitsundays promise postcard-perfect views all day long.

 Tips to choose the best time to sail Whitsundays